 - To support the growth and development of University staff and faculty

-- To establish representation of young professionals within the University community that will foster and strengthen workplace effectiveness and leadership abilities; enhance professional development; and promote career growth and success within the University
+- To establish representation of mid-level professionals of all ages within the University community that will foster and strengthen workplace effectiveness and leadership abilities; enhance professional development; and promote career growth and success within the University.

 - To strengthen the relationship between UR and the Rochester area through community connections.

 Membership in the Emerging Leaders @ UR is open to all staff and faculty of the University of Rochester.
-Events and programming generally target the young professional population, but are open to the entire University community.
+Events and programming generally target the mid-level and early career professional population, but are open to the entire University community.
 Members of the University community can register themselves as affiliates of the Emerging Leaders @ UR by submitting a form online.
 No prospective affiliate shall be refused membership based on their sex, gender, religion, age, race, or creed.
 All affiliates will have the opportunity to hold office and serve on committees, receive resource materials, and attend Emerging Leaders @ UR special events.

 Emerging Leaders at UR Membership Form

 - Connect staff and faculty across the entire University footprint to build community.

 - Increase the visibility of professional development and leadership initiatives led by staff and faculty within the University community.

 - Support the mission, vision, and values of the University through innovative relationships with organizations and groups throughout our institution

 - Assist in bringing/creating quality programming and university-wide professional development events for the University of Rochester community.

 - Increase membership and membership involvement (i.e. volunteers for committees, events, and meetings).